 Exchange Students must maintain full-time student status by taking 3 to 5 courses per term.

 USask follows a credit unit (c.u.) system.
-A 3 c.u. course is offered over one-term; a 6 c.u. course is offered during the full academic year (September to April)
+A 3 c.u. course is offered over one-term; a 6 c.u. course is offered during the full academic year (September to April).
+Please ensure that you understand the requirements of your home institution with respect to transfer credit.

 • Undergraduate students are required to take a minimum of 9 credit units (or 3 courses) per term to a maximum is 15 credit units (or 5 courses) per term.